 This website is intended to create a space where the political and philosophical writings of Timothy Erik Ström can be collected in one place, accessible to anyone with a sufficiently advanced networked computing-machine, money to spend on an internet service provider, electricity to burn, and appropriate levels of literacy, both linguistically and technologically.
 This is to say: welcome.

-This short commentary piece was published by New Left Review’s Sidecar and can be read in full there.
-You can also read it in Swedish here.
+This article was published by New Left Review’s Sidecar in January and it can be read in full there.

 2022: Capital and Cybernetics — New Left Review